 The review page: http://www.robertaonthearts.com/classicalCultural/idC143.html

-Steinway Artist Dr. Kadisha Onalbayeva was born in Kazakhstan and began her musical training at the age of five.
+Steinway Artist Dr. Kadisha Onalbayeva was born in Zhetisay, Kazakhstan and began her musical training at the age of five.
 She is the first pianist from Kazakhstan to be named a Steinway Artist.
-She attended the Jubanov Special School for Talented Children in Almaty, Kazakhstan.
-While at Jubanov she studied piano and composition, gave piano recitals and was involved in both piano and composition festivals and competitions.
+She attended the Zhubanov Special School for Children in Almaty, Kazakhstan.
+While at Zhubanov she studied piano and composition, gave piano recitals and was involved in both piano and composition festivals and competitions.
 Awards include the Soviet Union’s New Talent competition and various prizes in national piano competitions and Central Asia piano competitions.
 She also participated in international music festivals in Germany, Turkey, Russia, and Uzbekistan.
-After graduating from the Jubanov School, Kadisha entered the Kurmangazy National Conservatory of Music.
+After graduating from the Zhubanov School, Kadisha entered the Kurmangazy National Conservatory of Music.
 She was awarded the President’s Award for Young Artists and Chevron’s Award for Talented Students in piano and composition.